erikrose/nose-progressive/README.rst

   * Reformat tracebacks for great justice.
 Subtle coloring guides the eye down the list of function names, and a slight background color calls out the test frame.
+  * Add an option to use absolute paths in tracebacks.

 0.7
   * Pick the correct stack frame for editor shortcuts to syntax errors.
 Had to